Serving

 IV.
 Target of Opportunity (ToO), Cadence, and Twilight Observing Proposals

-Please read the following policies and the additional details below for NASA Keck time specifically.
+Please read the following policies and the additional details below for NASA-Keck time specifically.
 Subuaru time is not available for these types of observations.

 Due to their disruptive nature, ToO or Time-Domain Astronomy (TDA) proposals must be of the highest scientific and/or strategic importance.
 We will try to schedule the highest priority programs but cannot guarantee availability of ToO/TDA observations for all approved programs.
 Observing modes that require substantial observatory support, e.g. LGS, are more difficult to schedule as ToO observations.